Want to get a credit card as a temporary resident in Australia? Compare your options and learn how to apply here.

-This guide outlines the different credit card issuers in Australia that accept applications from temporary residents, the requirements you have to meet and other key details to help you make an informed decision when you want to apply for a credit card while living in Australia.
+Here, you can compare credit cards and learn about issuers that accept applications from temporary residents in Australia.
+We also explain the application requirements, share key details to consider before you apply and answer frequently asked questions so you can make an informed decision when you want to apply for a credit card while living in Australia.

-The range of credit cards available to temporary residents in Australia varies between banks and may also depend on the type of visa that you hold.
-For example, the conditions and requirements for people holding a 457 working visa may differ from those of someone with a 417 or 462 visa.
+The range of credit cards available to temporary residents in Australia varies between banks.
+It also depends on the type of visa that you hold.
+For example, the conditions and requirements for people holding a 457 working visa may differ from those that apply to someone with a 417 or 462 visa.

 The following table outlines the different Australian banks that offer credit cards to temporary residents, eligibility requirements and any specific cards that you can apply for.